labor unions

 As he and other organizers gather for the annual Southern Movement Assembly, Saladin Muhammad with North Carolina's Black Workers for Justice discusses the importance of building power in the workplace, of tying local struggles together into a mass movement, and of being conscious of the history we're making.

-This article originally appeared in Southern Exposure Vol. 12 No. 3, "Painting South."
+This article originally appeared in Southern Exposure Vol. 27 No. 4, "Standing Out."
 Find more from that issue here.